FOR IMMEDIATE RELEASE

 I am writing to you today, because I needed to tell you, how very wrong I was.
 I never voiced my thoughts to anyone, but deep inside I was very afraid that it was never going to happen.
 I needed to tell you, how in Awe I found myself this entire weekend.
 You did not just deliver every one of your promises, but so much more.
 I was truly impressed the entire weekend, with you, the incredible speakers, the program and with the entire set up.

-I pray you may continue to hold this Congress for these young scholars for many more years to come.
+I pray you may continue to hold this Congress for these young delegates for many more years to come.
 I thank you very much for making it a Life Memorable Event.

 — Alina L., Miami, FL